COUPON: Save 27% off your entire Helix order with code NAPLAB27 + get 2 free pillows. Expires 8/1/25.

 The level of motion transfer is also documented in the video below.

-In our motion transfer chart, which visualizes our accelerometer data, we can see the highest motion from 0 to 0.14 seconds.
-Motion remains spiky, but well within the “extremely low” motion range.
+In our motion transfer chart, which visualizes our accelerometer data, we can see the highest motion peaks from 0 to 0.21 seconds.
+Motion declines thereafter, but we do still see a notably secondary motion spike from 0.50 to 0.65 seconds.

 Response Test